6 Best Brex Alternatives: Where to Switch After The Capital One Deal

 Pricing

-BILL Spend & Expense is completely free with no annual fees or minimum balance requirements.
-The platform makes money from interchange fees paid by merchants, making it the most accessible enterprise-grade solution for bootstrapped companies and early-stage businesses.
+BILL Spend & Expense is free with no annual fees or minimum balance requirements.
+The platform makes money from merchant interchange fees.

 Why choose Mercury over Brex